usexfg/fuego/README.md

 **************************************************
 ### On Mac

-Mac client/GUI build release Bounty of 15k DRGL -Funded by {DRGL} community-
+Mac client/GUI build release Bounty of 15k DRGL* -Funded by members of {DRGL} community-